 One of Jeff’s earliest impulses to sculpt happened at Riazzi’s Italian Garden restaurant in Mesa, Arizona, circa 1964, when she was six years old.

 “Our table had white candles,” Jeff said, “and I remember using my thumbnails to press the warm wax into shapes.
 Every time we ate there, I looked forward to playing with the wax.
 I always loved playing in the mud, too, because I could squeeze forms from the muck.”
-Sadly, Riazzi’s closed in August 2017 after 72 years in business.
+Sadly, Riazzi’s closed in August 2017 after 72 years in business, but Jeff continues to sculpt professionally and for fun.

 Growing up, Jeff stayed outdoors as much as possible, and claims to have been a Tom boy.
 “I was the perfect son for my father,” she laughs.
 Her father, Wade Hoffman, hailed from Gastonia, North Carolina.
 He’s the reason she has a masculine name.
 “I think he really, really wanted a son after they had my older sister, Patricia,” Jeff said.
 “And sometimes he says he named me after the actor Jeff Chandler.
 Then why didn’t he name me ‘Chandler?'” she laughs.